Granatina/Template10-wiki/Home.md

 Probably.
 Template 10 packs in as many time-saving lessons-learned as possible.
 It's perfect for new apps, or apps wanting to leverage the library.
 That being said, it's not for everyone (probably 90% of Windows XAML apps).

 ##Known Issues with Template10
-There are no known issues with version 1.1.0 of the Template 10 library.
+There are a couple of known issues with Template 10 v1.1.10.
+ - When HamburgerButtonInfo.ButtonType is set to Command, the Visibility property of the button isn't respected.
+ - On initial load, the state of the HamburgerMenu can be incorrect (in some instances).
+ - HamburgerButtonInfo.Visibility defaults to Visible when the HamburgerMenu is full screen.
+ - The HamburgerMenu's initial color is transparent, which looks stupid.